kartikmugiwara/STEMpediaInternTask1/README.md

 # STEMpediaInternTask1

 # About
 This library helps in setting up PWM on different pins of ESP32 in Arduino IDE without worrying about the channel allocation for different pins.
+As analogWrite does not work with ESP32, this library tries to emulate the same using the LEDC library functions.

 # Usage
 There are different functions available inside the library which help in setting up the ESP32 GPIO pins for PWM just like the analogWrite function available for Arduino.